adam-dot-cohen/HyperSerializer/README.md

 Blazing fast binary serialization up to 18 times faster than MessagePack and Protobuf with roughly equivelant memory allocation (see Benchmarks below).
 HyperSerializer uses the managed Span<T> and Memory<T> structs to acheive high speed and low memory allocation without unsafe code.
 HyperSerializer is 100% thread-safe and comes with both sync and async serialization and deserialization methods.
 Out of the box support for .NETCoreApp 3.1, net5.0, net6.0.

 HyperSerializer is intended for use cases such as caching and interservice communication behind firewalls or between known parites.
 It is implemented using a customer binary format (aka wire format) and uses bounding techniques to protect against buffer overflows.
-As a result, attempting to deserialize a message that exceeds the size of an expected data type will result in an exception in most cases.
+As a result, attempting to deserialize a message that exceeds the size of an expected data type will result in an exception in most cases as described later in this section.
 For example, the following code which can be found in SerializerTests.cs in the test project attempts to deserialize an 8 BYTE buffer as a 4 BYTE int, which results in an ArgumentOutOfRangeException:

 ```csharp
 long i = 1L << 32;